Will Cureton

-William Joe Cureton (born December 2, 1950) is a former American football quarterback in the National Football League.
-He played for the Cleveland Browns for two seasons He played college football for Texas A&M-Commerce, where he was the starting quarterback for the Lions 1972 National Championship team.
+William Joe Cureton (born December 2, 1950) is an American former professional football player who was a quarterback for two seasons with the Cleveland Browns of the National Football League (NFL).
+He played college football for the East Texas State Lions (now East Texas A&M), starting at quarterback for the Lions 1972 national championship team.

 Early life

 Cureton was born in Meridian, Texas, to Joe and Lauriece Cureton.
 His family then moved to the North Texas town of Whitewright, Texas, where he was a standout quarterback at Whitewright High School.
-In his 3 seasons as a starter, he established himself as one of the area's top passers and led his teams to a combined 16-3-1 record, averaging nearly 30 points per game in each season from 1967-1968 for Coach Clyde McMurray.
+In his 3 seasons as a starter, he established himself as one of the area's top passers and led his teams to a combined 16-3-1 record, averaging nearly 30 points per game in each season from 1967 to 1968 for Coach Clyde McMurray.
 He was offered an athletic scholarship to play Football by East Texas State University coach Ernest Hawkins.
 Cureton graduated from Whitewright High School in 1969.